3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 that topic was published by Tim Potter [here](http://frungy.org/docker/using-ccache-with-docker).

-Of course, to use `ccache` in our container we need it installed, so make sure your Docker file contains that package.
+Of course, to use `ccache` in our container we need it installed, so make sure your `Dockerfile` contains that package.
 You can take a look at [xen-docker Dockerfile](https://github.com/3mdeb/xen-docker/blob/master/Dockerfile#L15).

 I installed `ccache` on my host to control its content: